-We publish short stories, flash fiction, creative non-fiction and poetry, all based around the individual and how we interact with each other.
+We publish short stories, flash fiction, and creative non-fiction, all based around the individual and how we interact with each other.
 We want you, the writer, to get into the mind of someone sitting across from you on the Dart home, or the fella who just asked to bum a lighter, or even the Aisling wearing runners to work.

 Submission guidelines are in the Submissions tab.
 Have a gander.
 Slide into our DM’s.
 See you on the flipside.